Nyandeng Malek Deliech

 Nyandeng Malek Deliech (born 1964) is a South Sudanese politician.
 She has served as governor of Warrap state since 25 May 2010, winning with 517,149 votes.
 She is the first female elected state governor in South Sudan.

 Early life and education

-Nyandeng Malek Deliech was born in Cuiebet, Bahr el Gahazal.
+Nyandeng Malek Deliech was born in Cueibet County, Bahr el Ghazal (now part of Lakes State).
 She is the granddaughter of Chief Arol Kacuol.
 At age 13, she moved to Juba to live with her aunt, Victoria Yar Arol, and further her education.
 Deliech's aunt encouraged her education, which Deliech continued to pursue following her aunt's death.
 Deliech completed secondary school in Gezeria in 1984.
 She then began studying education in Egypt.
 She received her bachelor's degree from the University of Zagazig in 1991.
 That same year she married Andrew Maek Madut.
 Madut was born in South Sudan and working as a teacher in Ethiopia.
 Malek Deliech later continued her education in the United Kingdom, earning a master's degree from the University of Wolverhampton in 2003.